gkampitakis/go-snaps/README.md

 UPDATE_SNAPS=true go test ./...
 ```

-If you don't want to update all failing snapshots, or you want to update one of
+If you don't want to update all failing snapshots, or you want to update only one of
-them you can you use the `-run` flag to target the test/s you want.
+them you can you use the `-run` flag to target the test(s) you want.

-For more information for `go test` flags you can run
+For more information on `go test` flags you can run

 ```go
 go help testflag